soundpress/RulesOfNYC/docs/c14/index.rst

 d.
 The Comptroller shall provide the Independent Monitor with a statement of actual wages paid to all Construction Workers employed by a contractor or subcontractor that did not submit the Contractor Certified Payroll Report, and the Independent Monitor shall use such statement to complete the Project-Wide Certified Payroll Report.

 e.
-A contractor or subcontractor who submits an inaccurate Contractor Certified Payroll Report shall be liable for the difference between the wages set forth in such Contractor Certified Payroll Report and the actual wages paid, with interest at the rate of interest then in effect as prescribed by the superintendent of financial services pursuant to Section 14-a of the Banking Law per annum from the date of the underpayment to the date of the payment of such difference.
+A contractor or subcontractor who submits an inaccurate Contractor Certified Payroll Report shall be (i) liable for the difference between the wages set forth in such Contractor Certified Payroll Report and the actual wages paid, with interest at the rate of interest then in effect as prescribed by the superintendent of financial services pursuant to Section 14-a of the Banking Law per annum from the date of the underpayment to the date of the payment of such difference (collectively, “Differential”) and (ii) subject to a civil penalty in an amount not exceeding twenty-five percent (25%) of the Differential.
+In assessing the amount of the civil penalty, due consideration shall be given to the size of the contractor or subcontractor, the good faith of the contractor or subcontractor, the gravity of the violation, the history of previous violations of the contractor or subcontractor, and the failure to comply with recordkeeping or other nonwage requirements.
+The civil penalty shall be paid to the Comptroller for deposit in the city treasury.